unguul/learn/pages/03.installation/01.environment/01.native/docs.md

     category: docs
 ---

 If you already have a local environment and you're familiar with tools like **composer**, this page will guide you in installing UserFrosting on your existing local environment.
-If you're don't already have a local environment set up, or you don't want to install the required software natively, you may instead want to consider setting up [Homestead](/installation/environment/homestead) as a pre-configured virtual environment.
+If you're don't already have a local environment set up, or you don't want to install the required software natively, you may instead want to consider setting up [Homestead](/installation/environment/homestead#SettingupHomestead) as a pre-configured virtual environment.

-## Environment

-### Web stack
+## Configure your web stack

-If your local development environment doesn't already have the [required stack and tools](/installation/requirements), please set these up.
+Check your local development environment to see if it has the [required stack and tools](/installation/requirements).
 You'll need the following:

 - Web server software (Apache, Nginx, IIS, etc)
 - **PHP 5.6** or higher
 - Database (MariaDB, MySQL, Postgres, SQLite, or SQL Server)

+If not, please set these up.
 One very simple solution is to install a complete web server stack.
 Some of the more popular packages include:

 - [XAMPP](https://www.apachefriends.org/index.html) - a bundle that includes Apache, MariaDB, and PHP
 - [MAMP/MAMP Pro](http://mamp.info)
 - [WampServer](http://www.wampserver.com/en/)

+## Configure your server

+#### Apache

+UserFrosting includes a `public/.htaccess` file that is used to provide URLs without the index.php front controller in the path.
+Before serving UserFrosting with Apache, be sure to enable the `mod_rewrite` module so the `.htaccess` file will be honored by the server.

+#### Nginx

+Use the configuration file provided in `webserver-configs/nginx.conf`.

+#### IIS

+Please see the recipe [Hosting with IIS](/recipes/hosting-with-iis).
 Make certain that you have [properly configured](/installation/requirements/basic-stack) your web server (for example, Apache needs `mod_rewrite` enabled), PHP, and the file system permissions.

-### Other required software
+## Install required software

 Please **make sure** that you have the following installed **before** attempting to install UserFrosting: